Previous Part << >> Next Episode

 Everyone heard the twinge that meant Kathryn's patience had gone.
 "Would you two cut it out with the between you talking.
 None of us know what you're talking about.
 What is this it you're blabbing about?"

 Lilly seemed somewhat annoyed too until she remembered she hadn't explained that part yet.
 "My ship, the F9.
-The one which pursued Seventh Voyager here.
+The one which chased Seventh Voyager back here.
 It was damaged, but it'd still be very useful to them.
 That's why we hid it.
 Six ain't getting it, especially now that they don't have a ship that can go there anymore."

 "Yep, I wasn't keen on leading the way," Dave said.